Stanton Moor: Archaeology

 There are more than 70 barrows on the moor, mostly on the southern side and often difficult to discern.
-Most of them were excavated between 1927 and the early 1950s by the local archaeologist J.C.Heathcote and his son, J.P.Heathcote.
+Most of them were excavated between 1927 and the early 1950s by the local archaeologist J. C. Heathcote and his son, J. P. Heathcote.
 They exhibited their finds in a private museum in nearby Birchover.

 The moor has four Bronze Age stone circles, of which the best known is Nine Ladies.
 To its north lies "Stanton Moor I" (the "North Circle"), and to its south are "Stanton Moor III" (the "Central Circle") and "Stanton Moor IV" (the "South Circle").
 These other circles are largely overgrown and have few remaining stones.
 A further circle, Doll Tor, lies a short distance west of the moor.
 Elsewhere on the moor lie a number of modern-day cairns.

 Stanton Moor is a designated Scheduled Ancient Monument.
-English Heritage has commissioned a conservation plan for Stanton Moor from the Peak District National Park Authority.
+In 2007 English Heritage commissioned a conservation plan for Stanton Moor from the Peak District National Park Authority.

 Other structures

-On the eastern edge of the moor is the Reform or Earl Grey Tower, built by William Pole Thornhill and dedicated to the Reform Act 1832.
+The Reform Tower

+Also Known as the 'Earl Grey Memorial Tower', and also as the 'Stanton Tower', was built by William Pole Thornhill (1807-1876), using the local gritstone blocks from his own quarries, to celebrate the passing of the 1832 Reform Act, and to memorialise the then Prime Minister, Charles Grey, 2nd Earl Grey.
+A stone panel originally stood above the doorway, with a carved coronet and 'Earl Grey 1832'.
+Until the 1950s the now bricked-up doorway was open to permit access to the top.
+The inscription panel broke up and fell from its 'niche' in the 1980s.